3 Day Gorilla Tracking Bwindi Uganda, Gorilla Safaris in Uganda, Trek Gorillas in Uganda

-Take an incredible safari of 3 Days Gorilla Tracking Bwindi Impenetrable National Park, the home to Mountain Gorillas in Uganda.
+A 3 Days Gorilla Tracking Bwindi Impenetrable National Park, the home to Mountain Gorillas in Uganda is an incredible experience.
 During this Uganda gorilla trekking tour, you will come face to face with Mountain Gorillas, endangered rare species whose conservation and survival are attributed to tourism.
-Gorilla trekking in Bwindi is among the most thrilling and amazing wild activities in Uganda.
+Trekking gorillas in Bwindi is among the most thrilling and amazing wild activities in Uganda.

 Full Tour Programme

 Day 1: Transfer to Bwindi Impenetrable National Park

 Start your Uganda Gorilla trekking journey early enough from Kampala after having Breakfast.
 With the help of your tour guide, drive towards southwestern Uganda , cross the Equator in Mpigi District, then Masaka, Lyatonde via the sidelines of Lake Mburo National Park and then reach Mbarara where you will make a Lunch stop.
 Then after, continue to Bwindi Impenetrable National Park going through Kigezi Highlands with the sightings beautiful farmlands and good rolling hills until when you arrive at the gorilla forests of Bwindi.
 Check in at your accommodation, have dinner and overnight sleep in anticipation of the next day’s wonderful Bwindi gorilla Tracking.
 Overnight stay at Nshonji Gorilla Resort, Gorilla Safari Lodge or Gorilla Mist Camp on Full Board.

-Day 2: Gorilla Trekking in Bwindi Impenetrable Forest.
+Day 2: Mountain Gorilla Trekking in Bwindi Impenetrable Forest.

-This is the long-awaited day for the gorilla trekking Safari in Uganda.
+This is the long-awaited day for the Mountain Gorilla Trekking Safari in Uganda.
 Wake up early enough, take a heavy breakfast and your driver guide will transfer you to the gorilla trekking briefing point near park.
 Upon there, you will get a short briefing by the park ranger guides about the rules and procedures of the gorilla tracking while in the forest.
 Then the gorilla trek starts and you will move via the undergrowth and thick creepers of the dense rain forest as you trail the rare mountain gorillas whereabouts on the day.
 Sitting with the most peaceful, very rare and endangered of all the apes, is a fascinating and memorable experience.